DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [Well met, O, children loved by the fate.]

 There was a pedestal, joined with walls and floor...
-And as elven shrine maiden told, looking up Kai could see in front of him single pure white gigantic statue.
+And as elven shrine maiden told, looking up Kai could see in front of him a single pure white gigantic statue.

 It was made in image of human girl, covered completely in robes.
 To his eye it looked over 10 meters tall.